-12.3.13 Commercial Development Location
+12.3.13Commercial Development Location

 In larger residential developments, an area of neighborhood-oriented stores and services can be desirable to serve local needs.
-Mixed-use development or well-distributed commercial areas throughout the County can also reduce the lengths of driving trips, or provide the option of walking, for everyday needs.
-Because retail and neighborhood services require a large enough population to be viable, multiple RPCs can be designed to provide pedestrian and vehicular network access to the same commercial area, rather than providing retail in each large development.

-The County does not currently have a mixed-use zoning district; however, code should be revisited to determine if a mixed use district is feasible and appropriate in the County.
+Mixed use development or well-distributed commercial areas throughout the County can also reduce the lengths of driving trips for everyday needs.
+The County does not currently have a mixed use zoning district; however, code should be revisited to determine if a mixed use district is feasible and appropriate in the County.
 Likewise, the RPC districts should be expanded for use in commercially-zoned areas where residential uses are permitted.

-Mixed used development or the location of commercial areas near residential areas, when appropriate, can reduce the length of driving trips, or provide the option of walking, for everyday needs.
+Mixed used development or the location of commercial areas near residential areas, when appropriate, can reduce the length of driving trips for everyday needs.

-12.3.14 Commercial Development Design
+12.3.14Commercial Development Design